List of speakers - Bridging the Growing Gap Between an Ageing Population and Health & Care Providers, 1-2 June 2026

 Cecilia Werdenfels, Kristianstad Municipality

 Cecilia is a specialist nurse in psychiatric care with an overarching role within the Care Administration of the Municipality of Kristianstad.
 The role aims to support and guide staff in complex cases, strengthen competence in mental health and mental illness, and contribute to person-centred, safe, and equitable care.
-The assignment includes both operational activities—such as consultation, guidance, education, and patient-facing work, as well as strategic development.
+The assignment includes both operational activities, such as consultation, guidance, education, and clinical patient work, as well as strategic development.
 The position was established in 2021 to address future challenges related to the increasing prevalence of mental illness in society and within the administration’s target groups.

 Stefanie Krüger, Kristianstad Municipality